 Walk Tour of Colonial Houses in Melaka City

 Open Hours: Mon-Thurs 10am-5pm; Fri-Sun 10am-6pm

-Peranakans is a hybrid culture.
+Peranakans are a hybrid culture.
 This unique heritage started in the South East of Asia from the 12th.
-Essentially, when a male Chinese merchant trader stopped at a port, married a local woman and ended up staying.
+Essentially, when a male Chinese merchant trader stopped at a port, married a local woman, and ended up staying.